ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 The resulting one-page summary of your thesis is quite useful for communication with your supervisor(s) as well (as they may be following multiple research threads and may not remember exactly what yours is about, and whether there has been a recent conceptual leap in how *you* understand the research).
 Additionally, you can use such a diagram in the introduction of your actual dissertation manuscript, to clarify its main elements for the reader.
 Indeed, some of us still use this kind of tool internally *after the PhD*, when starting a new research project or research line!

 It is important to repeat it: this kind of exercise is *iterative*.
 It is OK if you find some parts difficult, or you do not know what to put in some parts of it.
 That is already useful information about what things are not clear, which you could discuss with your supervisor(s) or other colleagues.
-And it is also OK (and quite common, actually), to do multiple different versions of the diagram over time as the dissertation process evolves and you understand better your research field and the exact nature of what you can achieve within the scope of your dissertation (one of the authors of the chapter did about 20 different versions of it!)
+And it is also OK (and quite common, actually) to do multiple different versions of the diagram over time as the dissertation process evolves and you understand better your research field and the exact nature of what you can achieve within the scope of your dissertation (one of the authors of the chapter did about 20 different versions of it!)

 #### Appropriating the *Process* of the PhD